OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

     padding-left: 20px;
     padding-right: 20px;
     ">
 	<strong>WARNING</strong>: This is why this tutorial is an insecure application.
-We need to ask OpenVidu Server for a user token in order to connect to our session. <strong>This process should entirely take place in our server-side</strong>, not in our client-side.
-But due to the lack of an application backend in this tutorial, the Angular front itself will perform the POST operations to OpenVidu Server
+We need to ask OpenVidu for a user token in order to connect to our session. <strong>This process should entirely take place in our server-side</strong>, not in our client-side.
+But due to the lack of an application backend in this tutorial, the Angular front itself will perform the POST operations to OpenVidu
 </div>
 </div>